theodi/open-data-certificate/README.md

 - Checkbox and radio fields should use the option key from the schema
 - Checkbox and repeating fields should be sent as an array

+The request should contain a Content-Type header with the value `application/json`.

 If your request has a `documentationUrl`, the system will attempt to use that dataset's metadata (for example: if it is hosted in a [CKAN](http://ckan.org/) repository or marked up with [DCAT](http://theodi.org/guides/marking-up-your-dataset-with-dcat))